If you are scratching your head, wondering, why your FaceTime is lagging, has a poor connection issue or not working on WiFi, you’re in good company.

 Well, as the message suggests, the internet connection between you and the other person on the call is not very good.

+This message is FaceTime’s subtle way of indicating that the internet speed isn’t quite cutting it for a seamless conversation.
 It is running slow, or data is being lost along the way, and FaceTime cannot maintain the video stream.

 In extreme cases, audio can fail too, and the call can disconnect altogether.